doganseyfisen/LeetCodeSolutions/README.md

 # LeetCodeSolutions
-## @Author: Doğan Seyfi Şen
+## Author: Doğan Seyfi Şen
-I will add my LeetCode solutions in this repo.
+I will add my own LeetCode solutions in this repo.